c4milo/hello/README.md

 * Add domain name

-## Issue I ran across
+## Issues I ran across

-* I spent a good deal of time trying to fix an authentication issue with gcloud as I had a previous configuration before.
+* I spent a good deal of time trying to fix an authentication issue with gcloud as I had a previous project configured before.
 * K8s does not seem to be able to register service health checks in GCP's network load balancer